-As we pick up from were we left off with August 2017, we’ll look at all the top festivals and special events in Hawaii for the months of September, October, November and December 2017.
-We’ll organize this list of top events in chronological order by date.
-The island will be noted as well as any available links for further information.
+With fall airfare to Hawaii being on sale, it’s the perfect time to plan to a getaway and perhaps experience one of the Aloha State’s cultural festivals.
+We’ll list what’s in store for the months of September, October, November and December.
+We’ve organized this list of top events in chronological order by date.
+The islands will be noted as well as any available links for further information.
 Note that some festivals have scattered dates and/or have various events over several days.

 A note about the Festivals of Aloha

 The biggest Hawaiian cultural festival is the Festivals of Aloha, which spans across most of the islands and over multiple dates in September and October.
-As we get further into the list, we will aim to highlight some of the bigger events from the Festivals of Aloha.
+As we get further into the list, we list the festival dates by island.
 We also recommend looking through these links for the full lineup.

 - Festivals of Aloha for Maui, Lanai and Molokai

 - Festivals of Aloha for Hawaii (Big) Island

 - Festivals of Aloha for Oahu

 1st, 15th, 22nd, 29th – Oahu – events for the Festivals of Aloha.
 See this link for more details.

 7th, 8th, 15th, 16th, 21st – Maui – events for the Festivals of Aloha.
 See this link for more details.

 7th, 8th, 15th – Hawaii (Big) Island – events for the Festivals of Aloha.
 See this link for more details.